Misdemeanor Attorney in Colorado Springs

 No matter whether you face a domestic violence allegation, assault, DUI, Drunk with Gun, or another charge, a misdemeanor is a serious matter with serious legal and life consequences.
 It is important that you speak with a qualified attorney as soon as possible regarding your case.
 An experienced Colorado Springs misdemeanor defense attorney can analyze the facts of your case for officer mistakes and potential motion issues, factual strengths and weaknesses, and mitigating factors for negotiation with the District Attorney.
 In many situations where a client does not have a previous record, but the DA has a strong case, it may be possible to negotiate a deferred sentence or better.

-While every case and circumstance is different, your chances for getting a good outcome greatly increase with an experienced criminal defense attorney fighting for you.
-Patterson Weaver Law, LLC serves Colorado Springs, Pueblo, and the surrounding counties.
-If you live outside of the Colorado Springs area, in many instances, lawyer Patterson Weaver can travel to you for the initial consultation.
+While every case and circumstance is different, your chances for getting a good outcome greatly increase with the legal advice, guidance, and efforts of an experienced criminal defense attorney fighting for you.
+Patterson Weaver Law offers free consultations to speak with you about your matter and how we might be able to help.
+Patterson Weaver Law serves Colorado Springs, Pueblo, and the surrounding counties.
+If you live outside of the Colorado Springs area, in many instances, the defense lawyers of Patterson Weaver Law can travel to you for the initial consultation.

 Call our firm at (719) 215-8049 today to begin the process of building your defense.